Trial of George Zimmerman: Removal of Judge Lester & assignment of Judge Nelson

 Zimmerman's attorney, Mark O'Mara, filed a motion to disqualify Judge Lester, alleging that Lester had made disparaging and gratuitous remarks about his client in the July 2012 bond order.
 O'Mara said the judge's statement that he believed Zimmerman had misled the court at his first hearing was an indication of bias against Zimmerman and would impact Zimmerman's ability to get a fair trial.
 The state criticized the motion for citing "facts that are inaccurate, misleading and/or incomplete".

 When Judge Lester refused to recuse himself and ruled that the defense's motion was legally insufficient, the defense appealed.
 On August 29, 2012, the Fifth District Court of Appeal granted the petition for a new judge for the trial.
 Circuit Judge Debra Nelson was assigned to the case.
+Judge Debra S. Nelson of the 18th Circuit Court of Florida was the fourth judge to preside over the case.
+Nelson had been a judge for thirteen years, much of it handling criminal matters.
+Before becoming a judge she had worked in civil litigation.